krobelus/gitlab-offline-review/README.md

 ```

 - The first line contains most of the parameters passed to `gl.py discuss`:
-  the commit SHA, the filename, new  line number, old line number.
+  the commit SHA, filename, new  line number, and old line number of the
+  pending comment.
 - This is followed by some context lines.
-The last line (here `+5` is the one)
+The last line (here `+5`) is the one
   you are commenting on.

 After appending the above template to `review.gl`, `gl.py discuss` will invoke